HSF/hsf.github.io/_activities/gsoc.md

 ### GSoC 2021

 In 2021 HSF is participating in the program as a GSoC umbrella organization, under the name CERN-HSF.
-Project proposals will be added until mid February and are listed [below](#projects-in-2021).
+The HSF project ideas are listed [below](#projects-in-2021).
 There are important changes in the [program rules](https://summerofcode.withgoogle.com/rules/)  and the [timeline](https://summerofcode.withgoogle.com/how-it-works/) compared to the previous year, described in the GSoC 2021 [announcement](https://groups.google.com/g/google-summer-of-code-discuss/c/GgvbLrFBcUQ).
 Most notably, the student project duration has been halved (175 hours instead of 350).
 Adapting to this new timeline, CERN-HSF is proposing this year shorter projects having well-defined deliverables.

-The 2021 GSoC edition extended the student eligibility criteria.
-Due to the large number of candidates in 2020 and an expected increase for this year, the selection process in our organization will be split in two phases.
-All candidates will have to pass pre-selection evaluation tests prepared by mentors, demonstrating the skills needed for the respective projects.
-Only the successful candidates will be able to engage in a personalized exchange with mentors on a given project idea, and their proposals will be evaluated for the final student selection.
+The selection process in our organization was split in two phases.
+All candidates had to pass pre-selection evaluation tests prepared by mentors, demonstrating the skills needed for the respective projects.
+The successful candidates had a detailed exchange with mentors on a given project idea, and their proposals were evaluated for the final student selection.
 The detailed [timeline](/activities/gsoc.html#timeline) of these phases is shown below.

+The blog posts made by our 2021 students are available [here](/gsoc/2021/blogs.html).

 ### For Students